icon7777/icon7777/README.md

 <p>
   👋&nbsp; Hi there!
-I'm <b>full stack developer</b> skilled in API, WEB, and APP.🚀<br/>
+I'm <b>Java back-end developer</b> skilled in API, WEB, and Spring.🚀<br/>
-  I have experience 7 years of Android development and 2 years of iOS development.<br/>
+  I have experience 3 years of WebApplication development<br/>
-  At present, I have been interested in creating Graph-QL APIs with Quarkus and a web screen with React.<br/>
+  At present, I have been interested in creating APIserver with Spring and Setting Server form GitOps or DevOps.<br/>

-  Sometimes I develop cross-platforms mobile app like ReactNative or Flutter. (but prefer native💖)<br/><br/>
-  I enjoy hiking, swimming, dive and surf. ⛰ 🏄<br/>
+  I enjoy Singing, reading, watching a content. 🎧 📚 🎬<br/>
-  I hope to develop every beautiful things. ✨ <br/><br/>
+  I hope to development communicator. ✨ <br/><br/>
 </p>

 ## DEV Skills